andrewtrandev/GitGrub-2-way-market-place/README.md

 #### Jquery-rails
 Jquery-rails was added so that I could have the favorites button work dynamically without re-rendering the whole webpage.

+#### Ransack
+Ransack gem was used to create a simple search form on my front page.
+Can be configured to search for various and multiple fields.

 ---
 ##### 3.1.
 Identify the problem you’re trying to solve by building this particular marketplace App?